hadley/adv-r/Data-structures.md

 Take this short quiz to determine if you need to read this chapter or not:

 * What are the three properties of a vector? (apart from its contents)
-* What are the four common atomic vectors?
-What are the two rarer atomic vectors?
+* What are the four common types of atomic vector?
+What are the two rarer types?
 * How is a list different to a vector?
 * How is a matrix different to a data frame?
 * Can a data frame have a column that is a list?